johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 The code may not be particularly well written - maybe it is - I don't know - I am learning and changing it as I go.
 But it replicates, it evolves, and it builds useful machines.
-That's why others may wish to investigate this code, its applications, and the methods used to create it.
+That's why others may wish to investigate this code, its applications, and the spirit in which it was created.

 Thanks, John